 - Define a manifest for creating backups.
 See Configuring Backups.

 - When needed, configure backup and restore hooks.
 See Configuring Backup and Restore Hooks.

 - Enable the Allow Snapshot option in customer licenses.
-See Creating a Customer.
+See Creating and Managing Customers.

 Understanding Backup and Restore for Enterprise Users

 After vendors enable backup and restore, enterprise users install Velero and configure a storage destination in the admin console.
 Then users can create backups manually or schedule automatic backups.
 For more information about how users create and restore backups, see About Backup and Restore in Enterprise.

 Replicated recommends advising your users to make full backups for disaster recovery purposes.
 Additionally, full backups give users the flexibility to do a full restore, a partial restore (application only), or restore just the admin console.

 From a full backup, users restore using the kots CLI or the admin console as indicated in the following table: